Running WRF¶

 Digital Filter Initialization¶

-Digital filter initialization (DFI) is a method to remove initial model imbalance as, for example, measured by the surface pressure tendency.
-This may be important if you are interested in the 0-6 hour simulation/forecast.
-It runs a digital filter during a short model integration, backward and forward, and then starts the forecast.
-In WRF implementation, this is all done in a single job.
-DFI can be used for multiple domains with concurrent nesting, with feedback disabled.
+If interested in the 0-6 hour simulation/forecast, the DFI option can be helpful.
+It runs a digital filter during a short model integration, backward and forward, before initiating the forecast.
+This, plus the full model run is completed as a single simulation.
+DFI can be used for multiple domains with concurrent nesting, when feedback is disabled.

 Using DFI